Best Gaming Chairs in 2022

 There’s an easily accessible control panel on the right side of the chair, and the Pro Series can even be synced up with other chairs to receive audio and haptic input from the same source.
 Just remember that there are no battery packs included; you need to power this chair the traditional way, so make sure you’re close to a power outlet.

 Remember OFM?
-Well, the brand that gave us the cheapest gaming chair around with the OFM Essentials ESS-3085 also offers its Respawn series of gaming chairs.
+The brand that gave us the cheapest gaming chair around with the OFM Essentials ESS-3085 also offers a Respawn series of gaming chairs.
 These include two traditional racing chair models, a gaming desk, and this gaming recliner.
-At just under 300 bucks, it’s the company’s most expensive offering, but fits somewhere in the middle of the range for recliners.
+At just under 300 bucks, it’s the company’s most expensive offering but fits somewhere in the middle of the range for recliners.
 So how does it hold up?
 Let’s find out.

 When it comes to the armrests, the padding and size are very comfortable, but as with standard recliners, there are no adjustment options here.
 The recliner design is, of course, very different from that of the best computer chairs for gaming that are made in the racing style.
 There is a handy cup holder on the left armrest, though, which is a nice touch.